CharlesWiltgen/how-to-podcast/music.md

 # Music

-Use only “[royalty-free](https://en.wikipedia.org/wiki/Production_music)” music in your podcast, or music that you otherwise have permission or an explicit license to use.
+Here are the most popular free and inexpensive sources for royalty-free music, DIY loops and sound effects.

+#### “Royalty free”?

-Royalty-free music is created expressly so you can use it legally, without having to pay ongoing royalties or license fees.
+Royalty-free audio is created expressly so you can use it legally, without having to pay ongoing royalties or license fees.
+You _must_ use only “[royalty-free](https://en.wikipedia.org/wiki/Production_music)” music in your podcast, or music that you otherwise have permission or an explicit license to use.

 Note that “royalty-free” (i.e. free to use) doesn’t neccessarily mean “free” (i.e. free to license), although some music is both.
-Below are commonly-recommended sources for both free and paid royalty-free music and other sounds.

 Please pay attention to the Terms and Conditions on anything you download, and make sure you provide proper attribution when needed.
-(Something that show notes are good for.)
+(Show notes are good for this.)

 ## Free